rmrajesofficial/gas_challenge/README.md

 This command will also check if the sum of the array returns 0.
 You can refer below to view the terminal console when all tests have passed!

 ![image](https://github.com/clement-stackup/gas_challenge/assets/120361535/760df9a2-c9f5-4c0f-af50-7a88093bdbda)

-## Bounty Submission

-Upload all your working files to your GitHub Repository and submit your GitHub Repository URL to the StackUp Gas Optimization Challenge Bounty Page to successfully complete this challenge!